Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 - The injury suffered by the borrower as a result of the school’s alleged misconduct

-- Any other supporting information that would help the Department of Education review the borrower’s claim
+- Any other supporting information that would help ED review the borrower’s application

 18. What does borrower defense to repayment cover?